AMLeng/TeamSnek2O/README.md

 ### A program for driving cars.
 Hopefully.

-This program is based on a modified version of the [Tensorflow CIFAR-10 CNN tutorial.](http://tensorflow.org/tutorials/deep_cnn/)
+This program is based on a modified version of the [TensorFlow CIFAR-10 CNN tutorial.](http://tensorflow.org/tutorials/deep_cnn/)

 ## Instructions